Question from Kendra: Hi, Rick. I need to ask you a computer question.

 And unfortunately, the answer is yes.
 Viruses can (and often do) spread from drive to drive.

-When a virus manages to make its way onto your computer it can potentially infect any other drives that are connected to that computer – even USB hard drives, thumb drives and flash media cards.
+When a virus manages to make its way onto your computer it can potentially infect any other drives that are connected to that computer – even USB hard drives, USB flash drives drives and flash media cards.

-I recommend that you scan your external drive with each of the tools mentioned in this post.
-If it gets a clean bill of health from all those scans you can feel fairly confident that the external drive is malware-free.
+I recommend that you scan your external drive with at least two of the tools mentioned in this post.
+If it gets a clean bill of health from those scans you can feel fairly confident that the external drive is malware-free.